 A team from the Alda Center will visit The Seaver Autism Center for Research and Treatment at the Icahn School of Medicine at Mount Sinai to help researchers learn to communicate more effectively with people outside their field, including the general public, policy makers, the media, students, potential employers or funders, and prospective collaborators in other disciplines.
 Through discussion and practice, we will focus on fundamental skills — knowing your audience, connecting with your audience, and speaking clearly and conversationally about your work and why it matters.
 This event is private, with participation by invitation only.

 Assistant Professor of Practice

 Dr. Temis G. Taylor is a Message Design Instructor and Science Communication Researcher at the Alan Alda Center for Communicating Science.
 As the Center’s lead on Climate Change Communication, she is an advocate for the development of communication skills as a pathway to reduce polarization and improve trust among scientists, the public, and policy makers.
-She is passionate about helping scientists engage with stakeholders, decision makers, and colleagues by more effectively communicating their work across the broad range of knowledge, experience, worldviews, and values that people hold.
+Her aim is to help scientists engage with stakeholders, decision makers, and colleagues by more effectively communicating their work across the broad range of knowledge, experience, worldviews, and values that people hold.

 By becoming an Alda-certified instructor, Carla merges her careers in the theater and in publishing into a satisfying holistic practice.
 She is an editor for major publishers as well as for individual clients, developing and honing stories of all types.
 An actor with an extensive background in Improv, Carla believes Improv teaches us how to be truly present and how to listen, both crucial to any form of successful communication.
 The Alda Center’s experiential, immersive curriculum excites and inspires her in every workshop.
 A widely published author, she was commissioned to write two books on science for children.